Instances

 Filter by Terraform state:

-FROM instances i
+FROM instances

-WHERE s.name = 'networking'
+WHERE state_id = 'networking'

 By Address Pattern